 - pull off the exhaust fan cover and clean and vac out that area (be careful around the ESP), and you are done.

-One you are experienced this whole process should take 20 minutes if you take your time.
-About once a year, you should also remove the door to the feed system and vac it out.
+Once you are experienced this whole process should take 20 minutes if you take your time.
+About once a year, you should also remove the door to the feed system and vac the ash pan out of the stove, and clean the glass.
 This requires removing one of the lower baffles.